sranka/jdbcimage/README.md

    * All foreign key constraints are dropped by the tool on Postgress before importing the data, but a table jdbcimage_create_constraints is created with rows that are used to recreate them after data import.
    * Identity column sequences are reset to the lowest value after data import on Postgres.
 1. Streams of data are used for both export and import to have the lowest memory footprint, typically 256M of heap memory is good enough.
-BLOB, CLOBs and lengthty columns still might require more heap memory depending on data and JDBC driver in use, so you also might have to increase java heap memory and/or lower batch size used during data import, there are parameters in the scripts to do so.
+BLOB, CLOBs and lengthy columns still might require more heap memory depending on data and JDBC driver in use, so you also might have to increase java heap memory and/or lower batch size used during data import, there are parameters in the scripts to do so.
 1. The result files and binary encoded using Kryo qnd zipped to be small.
 The files can be the easily dumped with information about table columns and their types.